RiceRiceBaby/ADOCRUD/README.md

 This ORM comes with an object class generator tool.
 This tool allows you to connect to a Sql Server database, grabs all the tables, and generates C# objects as .cs files and outputs them to the folder you specify.

 ###<b>Limitations I've discovered:</b><br />
 Nested connections not allowed - <i>automatic management of open and closing of connections via using statements (connection opens in constructor, closes on dispose) prevents you from opening a connection within a connection.
 If enough people request that they want to manage their own connections, I will take out the automatic management of opening and closing connections.
-For example, the following will not work:<i>
+For now I will keep it in as I think this is very useful.
+For those of you who don't understand what I am saying, the code sample below is what I mean of what won't work:<i>

 ```cs
 public Product GetProductById(int productId)